-There is a wide assortment of online robotics courses for high school students that are perfect for people of all skill levels.
+There are quite a few online robotics courses for high school students that are perfect for people of all skill levels.

 Whether you’re new to this topic, or if you already have experience building and programming robots, you’re sure to find a course in the following article that will help you level up your skills in the wide-ranging field of robotics.